Working Group Project

 Investigating Ancient DNA of Antique Population

-Members of the AGYA Working Group Common Heritage and Common Challenges add a fresh perspective to the research on the archeological site of Dougga by investigating ancient DNA samples to determine the genetic fingerprints and relations of individuals inhumed in the same burials.
-They identify the genetic composition of the antique population and its potential origin.
+Members of the AGYA Working Group Common Heritage & Common Challenges added a fresh perspective to the research on the archaeological site of Dougga by investigating ancient DNA samples to determine the genetic fingerprints and relations of individuals inhumed in the same burials.
+They intend to identify the genetic composition of the antique population and their potential origins.

 - Disciplines Involved